Online ability tests for school leaver programmes and apprenticeships

 Different types of online test for school leavers

 - Verbal reasoning test.
-Even if you are applying for a role in finance or engineering, you should expect to be tested on your ability with language as well as with numbers.
+Even if you are applying for a role in finance or engineering, you should expect to be tested on your ability with language as well as with number.
 Verbal reasoning tests check your ability to interpret written information and evaluate statements and arguments.
-The Rolls-Royce verbal reasoning test assesses how well you understand complex written information.

-- Non-verbal reasoning test.
+- Inductive reasoning test.
 This checks how well you can understand diagrammatic information or spot patterns.
-This is sometimes described as an inductive reasoning test or as a problem-solving test.
+This is sometimes described as an non-verbal reasoning test or as a problem-solving test.
 You are particularly likely to come across this kind of assessment if you are applying for a technical role in engineering or IT, for example in software development, where you might be called upon to design solutions to problems.
-Rolls-Royce uses a non-verbal reasoning test to assess your ability to solve problems by discovering rules and interrelations.

 Tips for online tests